kwang1012/SREGym/README.md

             # <your agent's logic here>
         ```

-2. **Register your agent with AIOpsLab**: You can now register the agent with AIOpsLab's orchestrator.
-The orchestrator will manage the interaction between your agent and the environment:
+2. **Register your agent with AIOpsLab**: You can now register the agent with AIOpsLab's conductor.
+The conductor will manage the interaction between your agent and the environment:

     ```python
-    from aiopslab.orchestrator import Orchestrator
+    from aiopslab.conductor import Conductor

-    agent = Agent()             # create an instance of your agent orch = Orchestrator()       # get AIOpsLab's orchestrator orch.register_agent(agent)  # register your agent with AIOpsLab
+    agent = Agent()             # create an instance of your agent orch = Conductor()       # get AIOpsLab's conductor orch.register_agent(agent)  # register your agent with AIOpsLab
     ```

 3. **Evaluate your agent on a problem**:

     1. **Initialize a problem**: AIOpsLab provides a list of problems that you can evaluate your agent on.
-Find the list of available problems [here](/aiopslab/orchestrator/problems/registry.py) or using `orch.problems.get_problem_ids()`.
+Find the list of available problems [here](/aiopslab/conductor/problems/registry.py) or using `orch.problems.get_problem_ids()`.
 Now initialize a problem by its ID:

         ```python
         problem_desc, instructs, apis = orch.init_problem("k8s_target_port-misconfig-mitigation-1")